An irreverent Wall Street Blog

 Perhaps FINRA needs to re-examine its own supervisory policies when it comes to triaging investigations and moving forward to hearings.
 One need only wonder whether ineffective supervision at the self-regulatory organization itself permitted the widespread investor carnage of the past decade.
 If FINRA itself is held to the “knew or should have known standard” of reasonable regulation, what are we to infer when reading about the past decade’s regulatory failures at the likes of Madoff, Stanford, MF Global, Merrill Lynch, Citigroup, Wachovia, Bank of America, Goldman Sachs, and UBS?

-Although FINRA makes much about the fact that the Greenwich Branch had two “Bad Boys” on its roster, that recitation strikes me as a quite disingenuous.
+Although FINRA makes much about the fact that the Greenwich Branch had two "Bad Boys" on its roster, that recitation strikes me as quite disingenuous.

 FINRA knew that the two key brokers at the Firm’s Greenwich Branch had troubled regulatory histories that warranted action by the State of Connecticut’s Department of Banking — that information was a regulatory record available to FINRA, a regulator.
 Keeping with that record issue, FINRA maintains the Central Registration Depository (“CRD”), a database of all registered persons and their member firms.
 Consequently, how could FINRA itself have been unaware that the Firm’s CCO was a part-timer with simultaneous roles as a compliance officer and FINOP at other member firms?
 All that information was logged in to CRD.
 If a lowly FINRA examiner had logged on to the CRD system, the CCO’s multiple registrations with multiple FINRA member firms would have revealed themselves in all their troubling glory.